-As in the NPS preferred alternative and alternative 2, a new East Everglades administrative/ operations center would be established near Chekika, but outside the East Everglades district consistent with Public Law108-483 (passed in 2004).
+As in the NPS preferred alternative and alternative 2, a new East Everglades administrative / operations center would be built near, but outside the park boundary near Chekika on land recently acquired under Public Law 108-483, which was passed in 2004.
 Structures in the park that are now being used for these purposes would be demolished once the operations center is functional; those sites would be restored to natural conditions.